silexphp/Silex/doc/providers/security.rst

 Using an array of users is simple and useful when securing an admin section of a personal website, but you can override this default mechanism with you own.

-The ``users`` setting can be defined as a service or an service id that returns an instance of `UserProviderInterface
+The ``users`` setting can be defined as a service or a service id that returns an instance of `UserProviderInterface
 <http://api.symfony.com/master/Symfony/Component/Security/Core/User/UserProviderInterface.html>`_::